Club Penguin: Plot and gameplay

 Club Penguin was divided into various rooms and distinct areas.
 Illustrator Chris Hendricks designed many of the first environments.
 Each player was provided with an igloo for a home.
 Members had the option of opening their igloo so other penguins could access it via the map, under "Member Igloos."
 Members could also purchase larger igloos and decorate their igloos with items bought with virtual coins earned by playing mini-games.
 At least one party per month was held on Club Penguin.
 In most cases, a free clothing item was available, both for paid members and free users.
 Some parties also provided member-only rooms which only paid members could access.
-Some major Club Penguin parties were its annual Halloween and Holiday parties.
-Other large parties included the Music Jam, the Adventure Party, the Puffle Party, and the Medieval Party.
+Some major Club Penguin parties were its annual Halloween, Holiday, and April Fools parties.

 History and development

 Predecessors (2000–2004)

 The first seeds of what would become Club Penguin began as a Flash 4 web-based game called Snow Blasters that developer Lance Priebe had been developing in his spare time in July 2000.
 Priebe's attention was brought to penguins after he "happened to glance at a Far Side cartoon featuring penguins that was sitting on his desk."
 The project was never finished, and instead morphed into Experimental Penguins.
-Experimental Penguins was released through Priebe's company of employment, the Kelowna, British Columbia, Canada-based online game and comic developer Rocketsnail Games, in July 2000, though it ultimately went offline the following year.
+Experimental Penguins was released through Priebe's company of employment, the Kelowna, British Columbia, Canada-based online game and comic developer RocketSnail Games, in July 2000, though it ultimately went offline the following year.
 It was used as the inspiration for Penguin Chat (also known as Penguin Chat 1), a similar game which was released shortly after Experimental Penguins' removal.
 Released January 2003, Penguin Football Chat (also known as Penguin Chat 2) was the second attempt at a penguin-themed MMORPG, and was created on FLASH 5 and used the same interface as Experimental Penguins.
 The game contained various minigames; the premiere title of RocketSnail Games was Ballistic Biscuit, a game that would be placed into Experimental Penguins and eventually be adapted into Club Penguin's Hydro Hopper.
 RocketSnails Games' Mancala Classic would also be placed into the game as Mancala.

 Lance Priebe, as well as co-workers Lane Merrifield and Dave Krysko, started to formulate the Club Penguin concept when the trio were unsuccessful in finding "something that had some social components but was safe, and not just marketed as safe" for their own children.
 Dave Krysko in particular wanted to build a safe social-networking site their kids could enjoy free of advertising.
 In 2003, Merrifield and Priebe approached their boss, with the idea of creating a spinoff company to develop the new product.
 The spin-off company would be known as New Horizon Interactive.